zanuka/leaderport-core-ui/README.md

 ### Error Handling and Logging with Rollbar

-By leveraging Rollbar, Vue-Valkyrie can maintain a high-quality user experience, quickly address issues, and continuously improve the application's stability and performance.
+By leveraging Rollbar, VueValkyrie can maintain a high-quality user experience, quickly address issues, and continuously improve the application's stability and performance.

 Specifics:

-1. **Real-time Error Monitoring**: Rollbar can capture and report errors in real-time, allowing for quick identification and resolution of issues in the Vue-Valkyrie frontend.
+1. **Real-time Error Monitoring**: Rollbar can capture and report errors in real-time, allowing for quick identification and resolution of issues in the VueValkyrie frontend.

 2. **Detailed Error Context**: Rollbar provides rich context for each error, including stack traces, request parameters, and user information, making debugging more efficient.